leggedrobotics/raisimGym/README.md

 # raisimGym: RL examples using raisim

-# THIS LIBRARY DEPENDS ON RAISIM WHICH IS NOT PUBLICLY AVAILABLE YET.
-RAISIM WILL BE RELEASED VERY SOON #

 ## What is raisimGym
 raisimGym is an example of a gym environment using raisim.
 It uses stable-baselines (https://github.com/hill-a/stable-baselines) for training and pybind11 (https://github.com/pybind/pybind11) for wrapping raisim in python.